pagetitle

 The Huanzala Mine conducted voluntary pre-survey in 2004 prior to the law enforcement and started assessing and developing a closure plan.
 The Pallca Mine also developed a mine closure plan.
 In 2009, both mines obtained government approvals for the closure plan and guarantee closure costs and have since renewed those approvals multiple times.

-We have been conducting works for mine closure in advance at both mines, including removal of acidic waste rock that causes acidic water, closure of surface water intrusion routes, separation of mine drainage into contaminated and clean water, and soil-covering/planting at the waste rock deposition site.
+We have been conducting works for mine closure in advance at both mines, including removal of waste rock that causes acid water, closure of surface water intrusion routes, separation of mine drainage into contaminated and clean water, and soil-covering/planting at the waste rock deposition site.
 In addition, we regularly receive audits of these works by government agencies.

 Mine closure plan